Broadcasters and video distributors are finding new ways to leverage financial and operational benefits of supporting those with hearing disabilities.

 One product, designed for live closed captioning applications, is AppTek's fully automated Omnifluent Live Closed Captioning Appliance, which is a piece of hardware running Omnifluent Media software that the company said delivers same-language captions for live content with accuracy and speed that match or eclipse those produced by a human at a fraction of the cost.

+Using Omnifluent Media software, AppTek customers can create fully automated, same-language captions for offline content in 11 languages in near real-time.
 "AppTek designed this Appliance to reside at the broadcaster's facility and easily integrate with their existing production workflow," Shihadah said.
 "Through customization for speakers and language, AppTek's Appliance can deliver captions with an average accuracy of 90 percent or higher and an average latency of six seconds."

 Indeed, accuracy and speed are critical elements of captioning a live or any other type of event.
 So, as a whole, have most stations complied with the new mandates?
 Well, according to the vendors we spoke to, it's complicated.
 To do it right, implementation takes planning, time and money.